mamacneil/NutrientFishbase/README.md

 # NutrientFishbase

-Modelling stemming from [Hicks **et al.** 2019](https://www.nature.com/articles/s41586-019-1592-6) to predict nutrients of species in FishBase
+Modelling stemming from [Hicks **et al.** 2019](https://www.nature.com/articles/s41586-019-1592-6) to predict nutrients of species in FishBase.

 **NutrientFishbase/model/FishBase_Nutrient_Models.py**:  Python code for estimating model parameters from observed nutrient data (from species in **NutrientFishbase/data/all_nutrients_active.csv** and traits from **NutrientFishbase/data/all_traits_active.csv**).